MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AtpPolicyForO365.md

 - Safe Links for Office 365 ProPlus desktop clients and Office Mobile apps.

+- Safe Documents: Before a user is allowed to trust a file open in Office 365 ProPlus, the file will be verified by Microsoft Defender ATP.

 - ATP to protect files in SharePoint Online, OneDrive for Business and Microsoft Teams.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).